banner image

 • Creating jobs

-According to Canadian Manufacturers & Exporters, one reactor refurbishment will provide 6,500 direct years of employment.
-Once major components have been replaced, a single nuclear unit will employ nearly 1,000 people in full-time jobs for decades.
+According to Canadian Manufacturers & Exporters, one reactor refurbishment is expected to provide 6,500 direct years of employment.
+Once major components have been replaced, a single nuclear unit will employ nearly 1,000 people in full-time jobs for decades to come.

 Photo credit: Ontario Power Generation’s Darlington Nuclear GS